svilkata/computer_store/README.md

 * picture for the error pages 404, 403 and 500
 3. More customs error handling experience with @ControllerAdvice
 * using global application exception handling with @ControllerAdvice on all GET operations - connected with items, baskets, orders
-* Exceptions for @ControllerAdvice for POST, PATCH, DELETE operations not needed as they are secured by the Spring security and CSFR (but I included them also for extra security)
+* Exceptions for @ControllerAdvice for POST, PATCH, DELETE operations not needed as they are secured by the Spring security and CSRF (but I included them also for extra security)
 4. Nobody can see other baskets and/or the page confirming the basket into a final order - except his/her own basket.
 5. Only users who have roles EMPLOYEE_SALES and ADMIN can see all the final orders.
 EMPLOYEE_PURCHASES and CUSTOMER can see only their own orders.